score-spec/docs/content/en/examples/_index.md

 {{< grid columns="3">}}

 {{< multi-link-card title="Score specification and resources" >}}
-{{< link-card-item text="Find some Score files examples illustrating how to use the Score specication as well as how use the provisioners with both `score-compose` and `score-k8s`." url="/examples/score" linkLabel="Get examples" >}}
+{{< link-card-item text="Find some Score files examples illustrating how to use the Score specification as well as how to use the resources provisioners with both `score-compose` and `score-k8s`." url="/examples/score" linkLabel="Get examples" >}}
 {{< /multi-link-card >}}

 {{< multi-link-card title="More examples" >}}